 Experience and expertise

-Our customers and partners have included, among other, Breekijzer (Belgium), BUUR part of Sweco (Belgium), the Department of Environment of the Flemish government, Department of Architecture, Catholic University of Leuven (Belgium), Province of Limburg (Belgium), Claerhout Communicatiehuis (Belgium), School of Landscape Architecture, Beijing Forestry University (China), Danske Park og Naturforvaltere (Denmark), Department of Geosciences and Natural Resource Management, University of Copenhagen (Denmark), the European Forest Institute (Finland), ERSAF and ETIFOR (Italy, for EU Erasmus+ project UFOREST), Academie van de Bouwkunst Amsterdam (Netherlands), Cobra Groeninzicht (Netherlands), Landscape Architecture at TU Delft (Netherlands), Felixx Landscape (Netherlands), IVN Natuureducatie (Netherlands), Municipality of Alphen aan den Rijn (Netherlands), Norminstituut Bomen (Netherlands), Pius Floris Boomverzorging and Advies, including for urban forest plans in Barneveld and Groningen (Netherlands), Rotterdamse Academie van Bouwkunst (Netherlands), Schipper Bosch (Netherlands), Stadswerk (Netherlands), Stichting Steenbreek (Netherlands), TFI Vitaler Groen (Netherlands), University of Applied Sciences Van Hall-Larenstein (Netherlands), Karachi community urban forest alliance (Pakistan), Institute for Spatial Policies (Slovenia), City of Malmo (Sweden), Dacapo Mariestad (Sweden), Stockholm Forest Cemetery administration (Sweden), the National Board of Housing, Building and Planning (Sweden) – for the Nordic Council of Ministers, Movium – Swedish University of Agricultural Sciences (Sweden), City of Birmingham and Birmingham Tree People, Future Woodlands Scotland (UK), Trees for Cities (UK), the Woodland Trust (UK), Federal Department for the Environment (Switzerland), PlanIT Geo (USA), the Trella Group (USA), European COST Action Urban Tree Guard, the International Society of Arboriculture (and its different chapters) (USA), and the United Nations Economic Commission for Europe (forest program).
+Our customers and partners have included, among other, Breekijzer (Belgium), BUUR part of Sweco (Belgium), the Department of Environment of the Flemish government (Belgium), Department of Architecture, Catholic University of Leuven (Belgium), Interleuven (Belgium), Province of Limburg (Belgium), Claerhout Communicatiehuis (Belgium), School of Landscape Architecture, Beijing Forestry University (China), Danish Landscape Architecture Association (Denmark), Danske Park og Naturforvaltere (Denmark), Department of Geosciences and Natural Resource Management, University of Copenhagen (Denmark), the European Forest Institute (Finland), ERSAF and ETIFOR (Italy, for EU Erasmus+ project UFOREST), Academie van de Bouwkunst Amsterdam (Netherlands), Cobra Groeninzicht (Netherlands), Landscape Architecture at TU Delft (Netherlands), Felixx Landscape (Netherlands), IVN Natuureducatie (Netherlands), Municipality of Alphen aan den Rijn (Netherlands), Norminstituut Bomen (Netherlands), Pius Floris Boomverzorging and Advies, including for urban forest plans in Barneveld and Groningen (Netherlands), Rotterdamse Academie van Bouwkunst (Netherlands), Schipper Bosch (Netherlands), Stadswerk (Netherlands), Stichting Steenbreek (Netherlands), Terra Nostra (Utrecht tree management strategy) (Netherlands), TFI Vitaler Groen (Netherlands), University of Applied Sciences Van Hall-Larenstein (Netherlands), Karachi community urban forest alliance (Pakistan), Institute for Spatial Policies (Slovenia), the municipality of Mataró (Spain), City of Malmo (Sweden), Dacapo Mariestad (Sweden), Stockholm Forest Cemetery administration (Sweden), the National Board of Housing, Building and Planning (Sweden) – for the Nordic Council of Ministers, Movium – Swedish University of Agricultural Sciences (Sweden), City of Birmingham and Birmingham Tree People, Future Woodlands Scotland (UK), Trees for Cities (UK), the Woodland Trust (UK), Federal Department for the Environment (Switzerland), American Society of Consulting Arborists (USA), Arbor Day Foundation (USA), PlanIT Geo (USA), the Trella Group (USA), European COST Action Urban Tree Guard, the International Society of Arboriculture (and its different chapters) (USA), and the United Nations Economic Commission for Europe (forest program).

-NBSI supports the European Forum on Urban Forestry and is represented in its Board of Directors.
-We also co-host the Urban Tree Diversity conference, with its most recent, 5th edition having been held in Madrid, Spain.
+NBSI supports the European Forum on Urban Forestry.
+We also co-host the Urban Tree Diversity conference, with its most recent, 5th edition having been held in Madrid, Spain, and a 6th edition is scheduled for October 2026.
+Cecil Konijnendijk is a board member of the Nationaal Dakenplan (National Roof Plan) foundation in the Netherlands.
 Together with Trella, we co-hosted the online conference ‘Reimagining Future Cities – The Green Way’ on March 22, 2021.
 The full recording of this event is available here.

 Johan offers an insight into European urban forestry